Rohit John Chettri: Early life

 In 2011, he started working at Kathmandu Jazz Conservatory.

 Breakthrough

 Chettri's song ‘Bistarai’ received more than a million views.

-Chettri played at pubs and bars to raise money for the production of his first album, and two years after his YouTube breakthrough, Chettri released his first solo album, "Bistarai Bistarai" in September 2015.
+Chettri played at pubs and bars to raise money for the production of his first album,and two years after his YouTube breakthrough, Chettri released his first solo album, "Bistarai Bistarai" in September 2015.Chhetri gave vocal to 'herdai jau' (A song from a movie Keti Harayeko Suchana).

 1974 AD

 Chettri became a part of the Nepalese rock band 1974 AD in 2015 when Adrian Pradhan and Phiroj Shyagden left the band for personal reasons.
 Chettri was chosen to fill their spot.

 Together, the "new" 1974 AD released the album "Hazaar Sapana" in 2016.